mvallet91/JELAI/README.md

 - **Fluent** is used to collect logs from the individual containers and send them to the middleware container for storage and processing with the LA module.
 - The **Ollama** server can run locally in the host machine or on a separate one.
 Cloud or third-party services can also be used, but the system is designed to work with a self-hosted server.

+## Admin Dashboard
+The JELAI system includes a comprehensive web-based admin dashboard that provides educators with powerful tools to manage and monitor the learning environment.

+### Features
+- **AI Tutor Configuration**: Customize system prompts, learning objectives, and assignment descriptions for both the Tutor Agent (Juno) and Expert Agent
+- **Learning Materials Management**: Upload and organize course materials, datasets, and notebooks that will be available to all students
+- **Student Analytics**: Monitor student engagement with real-time metrics including:
+  - Total number of active students
+  - Message counts and interaction patterns
+  - Average messages per student
+  - Individual student activity details
+- **System Health Monitoring**: Check the status of middleware services and container health
+- **Workspace Templates**: Manage and deploy notebook templates and starter materials for different assignments

+### Access and Usage
+- **URL**: The admin dashboard is accessible at `http://localhost:8006` after system deployment
+- **Modern Interface**: Features a sleek, responsive design with glassmorphism effects and intuitive navigation
+- **Real-time Updates**: Analytics and system status update automatically without page refresh
+- **Mobile Friendly**: Optimized for both desktop and mobile access

+### Technical Details
+- **Technology Stack**: Built with FastAPI and modern web technologies, using UV for dependency management
+- **Architecture**: Runs as a separate container that communicates with the middleware via REST API
+- **Data Integration**: Seamlessly integrates with the chat history database and telemetry logs
+- **Security**: Designed for secure deployment in educational environments

+The admin dashboard serves as the central control hub for educators, providing insights into student learning patterns and enabling data-driven pedagogical decisions.

 ## References
 > Valle Torre, M., van der Velden, T., Specht, M., Oertel, C. (2025).
 JELAI: Integrating AI and Learning Analytics in Jupyter Notebooks.
 In: Cristea, A.I., Walker, E., Lu, Y., Santos, O.C., Isotani, S. (eds) Artificial Intelligence in Education.
 AIED 2025.
 Lecture Notes in Computer Science(), vol 15882.
 Springer, Cham. https://doi.org/10.1007/978-3-031-98465-5_9